couchbase/couchbase-python-client/docs/source/api/threads.rst

 contention between them.

-You may utilize the ``lockmode`` constructor option to enforce a specific behavior when the :class:`Connection` object is accessed from multiple threads
+You may utilize the ``lockmode`` constructor option to enforce a specific behavior when the :class:`Bucket` object is accessed from multiple threads

 .. data:: LOCKMODE_EXC